NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 The LED can also be switched on from OpenHab, via MQTT commands to which this ESP8266 subscribes.

-On startup the EPS transmitts a message with payload `Hello World` on topic `alarmW/mqtttest`.
+On startup the EPS transmitts a message with payload `Hello World` on topic `alarmW/alive`.

 The alarm heartbeat is transmitting a `1`  on the topic  `alarmW/alive` at regular intervals.
 If the OpenHab Raspberry Pi does not receive the regular heartbeats it means that the alarm is down and needs attention.

-Motion on any of the PIR sensors results in a MQTT message `1` on or more of the topics `alarmW/movement/PIR0`, `alarmW/movement/PIR1`, or `alarmW/movement/PIR2`, as appropriate.
+Motion on any of the PIR sensors results in a MQTT message on the `alarmW/movement/PIR` topc with the payload indicating which PIRs are currently triggered.
+A star `*` in the payload indicates that an alarm condition is raised.

 The ESP MQTT client subscribes to the topic `alarmW/control/LEDCtlOn` and of the first character of the payload is a character `1` the LED will be switched on.
 `